UMC-Utrecht-RWE/metadatachecker/README.md

 ## Installation

-You can install the development version of metadatachecker like so:
+You can install the development version of metadatachecker (or the latest stable release) like so:

 **Option 1.** Using devtools (recommended):